pdevito3/AccountManagementSpeedrun/README.md

 ## Tests
 > **Note**
-> The value object broke a most of the assoicated functional tests and a unit test.
+> The value object broke a most of the associated functional tests and a unit test.
 TODO investigation

 ## Running Integration Tests
 Make sure you have docker installed to run integration tests.